tnikolla/pruef-auswert/README.md

 ## Dependencies

-Two packages that does not come with Ubuntu preinstalled are xlutils and xlrd.
+Two packages that does not come with Ubuntu preinstalled are *xlutils* and *xlrd*.
 To install them:

     pip install xlutils xlrd